Argo (2012 film): Production

+Development

 Argo is based on the "Canadian Caper" that took place during the Iran hostage crisis in 1979 and 1980.
 Chris Terrio wrote the screenplay based on Joshuah Bearman's 2007 article "How the CIA Used a Fake Sci-Fi Flick to Rescue Americans from Tehran," which was published in Wired.
+Affleck mentioned the influences for the film, which include Costa-Gavras's work, All the President's Men, The Killing of a Chinese Bookie, and The Battle of Algiers which served as references.

-In 2007, the producers George Clooney, Grant Heslov and David Klawans set up a project based on the article.
+In 2007, producers Ben Affleck, George Clooney, Grant Heslov and David Klawans set up a project based on the article.
 Affleck's participation was announced in February 2011.
 The following June, Alan Arkin was the first person cast in the film.

+Filming

 After the rest of the roles were cast, filming began in Los Angeles in August 2011.
 Additional filming took place in McLean, Virginia; Washington, D.C.; and Istanbul.
 The scene in which Mendez drives up to and walks into the CIA headquarters lobby was filmed with permission at the CIA's original headquarters building in Virginia; all other scenes set at the CIA were filmed in the basement of the Los Angeles Times Building.

 As a historical piece, the film made use of archival news footage from ABC, CBS and NBC; and included popular songs from the era, such as "Little T&A" by The Rolling Stones (an anachronism, as it was not released until the following year), "Sultans of Swing" by Dire Straits, "Dance the Night Away" by Van Halen and "When the Levee Breaks" by Led Zeppelin.
 For its part, Warner Bros. used its 1972–1984 production logo featuring the "Big W" logo designed by Saul Bass for Warner Communications to open the film and painted on its studio lot's famed water tower the logo of The Burbank Studios (the facility's name during the 1970s and 1980s when Warner shared it with Columbia Pictures).

 The screenplay used by the CIA to create their cover story was an adaptation of Roger Zelazny's 1967 novel Lord of Light.
 Producer Barry Geller had spearheaded an earlier attempt to produce the film using the original title.
 After that production attempt failed, the screenplay was renamed Argo and used by the CIA.

-According to Tony Mendez, Studio Six—the phony Hollywood production office he helped create at the core of the CIA plan—proved so convincing that even weeks after the rescue was complete and the office had folded, 26 scripts were delivered to its address, including one from Steven Spielberg.
+According to Tony Mendez, Studio Six — the phony Hollywood production office he helped create at the core of the CIA plan — proved so convincing that even weeks after the rescue was complete and the office had folded, 26 scripts were delivered to its address, including one from Steven Spielberg.

-In April 2016, research by VICE, based on documents received under the Freedom of Information Act, revealed that the CIA's public relations arm was involved in the production of the 2012 Argo, just as it provided information to a number of other American entertainment productions (such as the well-established case of the 2012 film Zero Dark Thirty).
+In April 2016, research by Vice, based on documents received under the Freedom of Information Act, revealed that the CIA's public relations arm was involved in the production of the 2012 Argo, just as it provided information to a number of other American entertainment productions (such as the well-established case of the 2012 film Zero Dark Thirty).